 It would appear that life is impossible in these austere conditions.
 Far from it!
-Despite the hot and dry climate, the Tabernas Desert is bustling with animal and herbal life.
+Despite the hot and dry climate, the Desert of Tabernas is bustling with animal and herbal life.
 Plants and animals are often true survivors and more adaptable than us humans.
-The most peculiar plants grow her that have adapted to the hostile climate.
+The most peculiar plants grow here that have adapted to the hostile climate.
 For instance, bushes whose thorns keep animals and, unfortunately, my humble self, too, at bay and that look so dry that they cannot possibly have a lick of life left in them.
 Little groundcovers that live on the rising groundwater – as it hardly ever rains, there are no supplies from above.

-You will also find the typical Andalusian esparto grass here, oleander, thyme, prickly pear (cactus) and a whole slew of “parasitic plants”.
+You will also find the typical Andalusian esparto grass here, oleander, thyme, prickly pear (cactus), and a whole slew of “parasitic plants”.
 Cristina tells me en route that they parasitize other plants with their roots to get food and water – the reason why they’re called parasites.

-Speaking of life: derelict ruins, a windmill and a fresh water channel are silent witnesses that people once lived here – even if not entirely voluntarily.
+Speaking of life: derelict ruins, a windmill, and a freshwater channel are silent witnesses that people once lived here – even if not entirely voluntarily.

 At the time when the first people settled in this region, the desert was not yet what it is today.
-It sure was a hostile but also very valuable region, that only gradually turned into a desert.
+It sure was hostile but also very valuable region, that only gradually turned into a desert.
 It was hostile because the groundwater was salty and climatic conditions were extremely complex.